Isle of Skye, Loch Ness, and magical winter scenery in the Scottish Highlands.

 Find more info on our Accommodation page.

-Your accommodation comes with a freshly made breakfast each morning.
+Your accommodation comes with a freshly made breakfast each morning, with vegetarian, vegan, and gluten-free options available.
 However, lunch, dinner, and snacks are not included in the tour.
-Scotland boasts numerous outstanding restaurants and cafes that we highly recommend you try out.
-This gives you the freedom to explore Scottish local cuisine at your leisure, catering to your preferences and dietary needs.
+The Isle of Skye boasts a great range of restaurants and cafes that we highly recommend you try out.
+This gives you the freedom to explore Scottish local food at your leisure, catering to your preferences and dietary needs.

 MAKE TRAVEL MATTER® Experiences are conscious travel experiences offered on our tours.
 They are chosen with great care based on the positive environmental or social impact they have on Scotland's communities and those who experience them.